D-Molloy/Flashcard-Generator/README.md

 Using new knowledge of JavaScript Constuctors along with Node.js, create the backend for a basic flashcard application.

-The backend will essentially constitute an API that allows users to create two types of flashcards.
+The backend essentially constitutes an API that allows users to create two types of flashcards:

 1. **Basic** flashcards, which have a front (_"Who was the first president of the United States?"_), and a back (_"George Washington"_).